 Stevens website is dedicated to the wonderful world of go.
 If you took a wrong turn on the information highway and want to get a quick lowdown on what go is all about, look at the next heading.
 If you arent here by accident, then know that at this website youll find out more than youll ever care to know about Stevens go career and his go statistics.
 Youll also find some quizzes to test your knowledge on this wonderful game and some problems to test your go-playing skills.

 Moving on, the other fact about the game that is worth noting is the game's great antiquity.
-Apparently, there would be evidence to suggest that go, or, at least, what evolved into becoming the game of go as we know it today, can trace its origns all the way back to the third millennium before Christ.
+Apparently, there would be evidence to suggest that go, or, at least, what evolved into becoming the game of go as we know it today, can trace its origins all the way back to the third millennium before Christ.
 That's right, that would place the origins of the game as having occured at about the same time as the ancient Egyptians were building the Great Pyramid of Giza.

-A player can consider himself blessed if any one of his weak groups can avail itself of at least one of these strategies in its defence.
+A player can consider himself blessed if any one of his weak groups can avail itself of at least one of these three strategies in its defence.
 In the real world, of course, this is not a situation that is likely to occur very often, if at all, for the simple reason that in the real world one can only play one stone at a time.
-In these circumstances, the player under attack will seek to steer the attacker towards the smaller or least valuable of his groups while concentrating all his efforts in his attempt to save his larger group, or if he has more than two groups at risk, his largest group.
+In these circumstances, the player under attack will seek to steer the attacker towards the smaller or least valuable of his besieged groups while concentrating all his efforts in his attempt to save his larger group, or, if he has more than two groups at risk, his largest group.

-Admitedly, the above description, though succinct and accurate, is much too brief to adequately describe the incredible richness of the game.
-If youre interested in obtaining more information on this wonderful game, the links that are provided on the last page of this website will direct you to the resources that can provide you with the location of the club or clubs nearest you.
+Admitedly, the above description, though succinct and accurate, is much too brief to adequately describe the incredible richness of thIS wonderful game.
+If youre interested in obtaining more information on this S game, the links that are provided on the last page of this website will direct you to the resources that can provide you with the location of the club or clubs nearest you.
 There, enthusiastic go players will be delighted to provide you with more details on how to play this wonderful game, the game many call the greatest game in the world.

 |For Your Information|